Mosque Structure and History in Turkey

 Sultan’s Lodge (Hünkar Mahfili) — A screened balcony where sultans and their family could pray.
 You can only find these balconies in the Imperial Mosques.
 A sultan has no superiority over an ordinary man when it comes to pray.
 This was a precaution taken to prevent assassins.

-Structures Around An Ottoman Turkish Mosque
+Structures Around Ottoman Mosques

 Medrese — School for secondary and further education

 İmaret — Basically a public soup kitchen.
 A kind of alms house providing health care and clothing, also with a kitchen to prepare food for mosque officials, visitors from other cities and the poor.